Perspective | Four days before the start of freshman year, a Virginia teen was trapped in Kabul

 Eventually, after a night sleeping in the street in front of a gate that they heard was the best chance to get out, they made their escape when it opened.

 “We finally got to the airport.
-The U.S. Army gave us water,” Aria said.
+The U.S. Army gave us water,” Wais said.
 “And they saved us.”

 They were herded into a military plane.

-“It was no seats,” Aria said.
+“It was no seats,” Wais said.
 “And about 450 people.
 All sitting on the floor.”

 They made it to Qatar, then Germany, then Dulles on Saturday.